 The monitoring data show that most of the contaminated groundwater is in the central area of SRS, and none extends beyond the SRS boundary.
-Groundwater contamination at SRS is primarily limited to the Upper Three Runs/Steed Pond Aquifers and the Gordon/Lost Lake Aquifers (Figure 7-1).
-SRS submits summaries of groundwater data to regulatory agencies, and, if necessary, remediates or removes the contamination.
-A list of documents that SRS submits to the regulatory agencies reporting groundwater monitoring data is in Appendix E.
+Groundwater contamination at SRS is limited primarily to the Upper Three Runs/Steed Pond Aquifers and the Gordon/Lost Lake Aquifers (Figure 7-1).
+SRS submits summaries of groundwater data to regulatory agencies and, if necessary, remediates or removes the contamination.
+Appendix E: Groundwater Management Program Supplemental Information lists the documents that SRS submits to the regulatory agencies reporting groundwater monitoring data.